kunalchavare2/kunalchavare2/README.md

-**kunalchavare2/kunalchavare2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on my Portfolio
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Flutter, UI and Web Development
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...